openhab/openhab-addons/addons/binding/org.openhab.binding.enigma2/README.md

-# openHAB2 binding for Enigma2 STB
+# openHAB2 binding for an Enigma2 device

-This is the openHAB2 binding for an Enigma2 STB
-Here you can find a precompiled [Binding](https://github.com/tratho/org.openhab.binding.enigma2-dist)
+This is the openHAB2 binding for an Enigma2 device Here you can find a precompiled [Binding](https://github.com/tratho/org.openhab.binding.enigma2-dist)

 After installing the binding into the your openHAB2 distribution, you can start discovering your devices through the PaperUI GUI (btw: see discovery hints on the bottom of this document).